Vr-K/Water-Preservation-Project/Dataset Guide/Installation.md

 https://www.youtube.com/watch?v=R1ozTMrujOE

 This is what we will use to make our custom dataset.
 Using Label Studio.
-Python needs to be version 3.8 or newer up to 3.11.
+Python needs to be version 3.8 up to 3.11.
+Newers ones do not work!
 So set up an env with python 3.11

 1) pip install
     pip install label-studio